 - SAMREC Diamond Guidelines: SAMREC Guideline Document for the Reporting of Diamond Exploration Results, Diamond Resources and Diamond Reserves (and other Gemstones, where Relevant)

-- SANS 10320:2004: South African guide to the systematic evaluation of coal resources and coal reserves (currently under review).
+- SANS 10320:2017: South African guide to the systematic evaluation of coal resources and coal reserves.
 This document is a South African National Standard, published by the South African Bureau of Standards.

 History of the SAMCODES